 This scholarship may be renewable (depending upon available funds).
 Recipients must maintain full-time enrollment, a minimum cumulative GPA of 2.7 on a 4.0 scale, positive citizenship standing, and submit an annual renewal application.

-For more information or to obtain a copy of the application and guidelines, contact San Diego Foundation at scholarships@sdfoundation.org.
+For more information contact San Diego Foundation at scholarships@sdfoundation.org.

 Connect with Our Team